top of page

 What happened

-Youth combined restoration work, somatic practices, and storytelling exercises. that explored memory, imagination, and collective care.
+Youth combined restoration work, somatic practices, and storytelling exercises that explored memory, imagination, and collective care.

 Key Learnings